textmate/latex.tmbundle/Support/help.markdown

 LaTeX has particular support for the [Beamer document class](http://latex-beamer.sourceforge.net/).
 Namely, the “Insert Environment…” and “Insert Command…” commands understand more shortcuts, and also behave intelligently with respect to older shortcuts, adding overlay specifications where appropriate.
 The same goes for the “Lists ⇢ New Item” command.

 In order for all this to work, make sure that the language for the document is set to “LaTeX Beamer” (⌃⇧⌥B).

-### PDFSync

-Some of the previewers such as TeXniscope and TeXShop work with the [pdfsync package](http://itexmac.sourceforge.net/pdfsync.html).
-The pdfsync package is great because it allows you to easily hop back and forth between TextMate and the PDF version of your document.

-**Note**: The PDF package does not come installed by default.
-You need to download it and place it in the appropriate place.
-Follow the instructions in the above link to do that.

-We will discuss here how to set TeXniscope to synchronize with TextMate.
-First of all, you need to install TeXniscope.
-Even if you are on an Intel machine, you *might need* to install the PowerPC binary of TeXniscope instead of a universal binary.
-TeXniscope is also a bit picky when it comes to filenames.
-It does not work if the filename of the TeX file contains spaces.

-Once you have told TextMate to use TeXniscope as a previewer, via the `TM_LATEX_VIEWER`, and you have used the command `\usepackage{pdfsync}` in your LaTeX file, you already have set things up so that using the `Find in TeXniscope` command in TextMate takes you close to the place in the PDF file corresponding to the caret's location.
-In order to go the other way (i.e. go from PDF to LaTeX source), open TeXniscope, and go to the preferences.
-There, set the following two options:

-		Editor: mate
-		Editor options: -l %line "%file"

-This assumes you have `mate` installed (see Help → Terminal Usage… in TextMate).
-You may want to provide a full path to `mate` if it is not found by TeXniscope.
-After this is done, command-clicking at a location in the PDF file should take you to the corresponding location in TextMate.

 ### Drag and Drop